atick-faisal/label-studio/docs/source/guide/storage.md

 ##  Microsoft Azure Blob storage

-Connect your [Microsoft Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) container with Label Studio.
-For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).
+Connect your [Microsoft Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) container with Annotation Hub.
+For details about how Annotation Hub secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

 ### Prerequisites
-You must set two environment variables in Label Studio to connect to Azure Blob storage:
+You must set two environment variables in Annotation Hub to connect to Azure Blob storage:
 - `AZURE_BLOB_ACCOUNT_NAME` to specify the name of the storage account.
 - `AZURE_BLOB_ACCOUNT_KEY` to specify the secret key for the storage account.

-Configure the specific Azure Blob container that you want Label Studio to use in the UI.
+Configure the specific Azure Blob container that you want Annotation Hub to use in the UI.
 In most cases involving CORS issues, the GET permission (*/GET/*/Access-Control-Allow-Origin/3600) is necessary within the Resource Sharing tab:

 <img src="/images/azure-storage-cors.png" class="gif-border">

-### Set up connection in the Label Studio UI
+### Set up connection in the Annotation Hub UI
-In the Label Studio UI, do the following to set up the connection:
+In the Annotation Hub UI, do the following to set up the connection:

-1. Open Label Studio in your web browser.
+1. Open Annotation Hub in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Source Storage**.
 4. In the dialog box that appears, select **Microsoft Azure** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **Storage Title** field, type a name for the storage to appear in the Annotation Hub UI.
 6. Specify the name of the Azure Blob container, and if relevant, the container prefix to specify an internal folder or container.
 7. Adjust the remaining optional parameters:
     - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.